TheBluestBluester/Interactables/README.md

 ### message:
 Args: (text).

 Sends a message to the player.
-If your message doesn't fit in one codeblock you can extend them by stacking.
-Can also display variables by stacking 'setvariable' on top of it.
+If your message doesn't fit in one codeblock you can extend them by stacking more message block to the left.
+Can also display variables by stacking 'setvariable' the same way.

 ## kill:
 Args: (none).